ComNets-Bremen/KeetchiLib/README.md

 and `KLAction`.
 The applications that use the KeetchiLib must instantiate an object of `KLKeetchi` giving the following parameters.

-1. cachePolicy - Cache management policy to be implemented
+1. `cachePolicy` - Cache management policy to be implemented

-2. cacheSize - The size of cache in bytes
+2. `cacheSize` - The size of cache in bytes

-3. ownAddr - MAC address of the host that instantiates the KLKeetchi object
+3. `ownAddr` - MAC address of the host that instantiates the KLKeetchi object

-4. changeSigThreshold - The threshold ratio to determine whether the neighbourhood changes are considered as being significant or not (a value between 0.0 and 1.0, inclusive)
+4. `changeSigThreshold` - The threshold ratio to determine whether the neighbourhood changes are considered as being significant or not (a value between 0.0 and 1.0, inclusive)

-5. coolOffDur - The duration to wait when repeated insignificant neighbourhood changes are received
+5. `coolOffDur` - The duration to wait when repeated insignificant neighbourhood changes are received

-6. learningConst - The constant used to weight the Goodness values when updating in cache (value between 0.0 and 1.0)
+6. `learningConst` - The constant used to weight the Goodness values when updating in cache (value between 0.0 and 1.0)

+7. `simKeetchi` - Indicates whether the KeetchiLib is used for simulations or in a real implementation (true = used in simulations)

 Once a `KLKeetchi` object is created, the following general workflow must be followed.